-In the AnQi CMS, efficiently managing and displaying website content is the key to improving user experience and search engine rankings.In order to achieve this goal, we often need to organize and display the document list according to a specific category or content model.archiveListLabels have become a powerful tool in our hands.
-It can help us flexibly extract the required content from the database and present it in a variety of ways.
+In AnQi CMS, efficiently managing and displaying website content is the key to improving user experience and search engine rankings.In order to achieve this goal, we often need to organize and display document lists according to specific categories or content models.
+At this point,archiveListTags have become a powerful tool in our hands.
+They can help us flexibly extract the required content from the database and present it in a variety of ways.

-archiveListThe tag is the core tag used in AnQi CMS template to retrieve and display document lists.Whether it is a blog article, product introduction, news information, or any document under any custom content model, it can accurately filter, sort, and display according to the conditions we set.The power of this tag lies in its flexibility and rich parameter options, allowing us to orchestrate all the content on the website like a conductor.
+archiveListThe tag is the core tag in Anqi CMS template, used to obtain and display document lists.No matter whether it is a blog post, product introduction, news information, or any document under a custom content model, it can be precisely filtered, sorted, and displayed according to the conditions we set.The strength of this tag lies in its flexibility and rich parameter options, allowing us to orchestrate all the content on the website like a conductor.

-Let us delve deeper into how to make use ofarchiveListtags to retrieve and display the document list under the specified category and model.
+Let's delve into how to make use ofarchiveListtags to retrieve and display the document list under specified categories and models.

-In AnQi CMS, a content model (Module) is like a 'mold' for content, defining the structure and fields of different types of content (for example, the 'Article' model may have 'author' and 'publish date' fields, while the 'Product' model may have 'price' and 'stock' fields).And the category (Category) is the 'archive' of content, used for classifying and organizing content of the same type or across types.archiveListTagged throughmoduleIdandcategoryIdThese two key parameters allow us to accurately lock in the target content.
+In AnQi CMS, a content model (Module) is like a 'mold' for content, defining the structure and fields of different types of content (for example, the 'article' model may have 'author', 'publish date' fields, and the 'product' model may have 'price', 'inventory' fields).And the category (Category) is a 'filing cabinet' for content, used for classifying and organizing content of the same type or across types.archiveListTag throughmoduleIdandcategoryIdThese two key parameters allow us to accurately lock in the target content.

 Flexible Display: List Type and Display Quantity

-archiveListTags provide various list display types to meet different page requirements:
+archiveListTags provide various list display types to meet different page needs:

 Non-paginated list (

 type="list")When you only need to display a small amount of content on a single page, such as the news headlines on the homepage, popular products in the sidebar, etc., you can usetype="list".
-In this mode, combinedlimitParameter to control the number of displayed documents, for examplelimit="10"Displays the most recent 10 documents.limitSupports offset mode, such aslimit="2,10"This indicates starting from the 2nd document and retrieving a total of 10 documents.Paging list (
+In this mode, combinelimitParameters to control the number of documents displayed, for examplelimit="10"It will display the most recent 10 documents.limitIt also supports offset mode, such aslimit="2,10"which means starting from the 2nd document and retrieving a total of 10 documents.Pagination list (

-type="page")It is an ideal choice for pages that need to display a large amount of content and require pagination navigation, such as article list pages, product display pages,type="page"in this mode,archiveListAccording to the current page number andlimitparameters (also used to define the number of items displayed per page) automatically handles pagination logic.
-When usingtype="page", it is usually paired withpaginationThe label is used to generate pagination navigation bars, allowing users to easily browse documents on different pages.Related documents (
+type="page")For pages that need to display a large amount of content and require pagination navigation, such as article list pages and product display pages,type="page"it is an ideal choice.
+In this mode,archiveListBased on the current page number andlimitparameters (which are also used to define the number of items displayed per page) automatically handles pagination logic.
+When usingtype="page", it is usually paired withpaginationTags are used to generate pagination navigation bars, allowing users to easily browse documents on different pages.Related documents (

 Sorting and more control

-In addition to the above core parameters,archiveListIt also provides a series of parameters to further refine your content list:
+In addition to the aforementioned core parameters,archiveListIt provides a series of parameters to further refine your content list:

 Sorting method (

-excludeCategoryId)If you need to get all documents under a model or category but want to exclude one or two categories, you can useexcludeCategoryIdparameters, such asexcludeCategoryId="3,7".including subcategory content
+excludeCategoryId)If you need to get all documents under a certain model or category but want to exclude one or two categories, you can useexcludeCategoryIdparameters, for exampleexcludeCategoryId="3,7".Including content with subcategories (

-child)childThe parameter defaults totrueEnglish, indicates that when retrieving a specified category, documents under its subcategories will also be included.
-If you only want to retrieve documents for the current category itself (excluding subcategories), you can set it tochild=false.Recommended attribute (
+child)childThe parameter is set to default.trueThis indicates that when fetching a specified category, it will also include the documents under its subcategories.
+If you only want to fetch the documents of the current category (without its subcategories), you can set it tochild=false.Recommended attributes (

-flag)Safe CMS allows setting multiple recommended attributes for documents, such as [h] for headlines, [c] for recommendations, etc. You can useflag="c"to only retrieve documents with the 'Recommended' attribute.
+flag)The AnQi CMS allows you to set various recommendation attributes for documents, such as headline[h], recommendation[c], etc. You can useflag="c"to retrieve documents with the 'recommendation' attribute.

 To better understand the combination of these parameters, let's look at several common practical application scenarios.

-Scene one: Display the latest article list under a specific category
+Scenario one: Display the latest articles under a specific category

-Assuming you have a 'Company News' category with a category ID of 8, and you want to display the latest 5 news on the homepage:
+Assuming you have a 'Company News' category with ID 8, and you want to display the latest 5 news on the homepage:

 <div>